 There are various tour organisers offering these trips.
 Some use speedboats (faster and you get to go straight onshore but they are noisier and there’s less space onboard) whereas others have proper sailing boats (slower but yachts have more character than speedboats and they are more environmentally friendly and less noisy).
 Compare the prices and book a trip according to your needs.

 Ok, I think it’s a wrap now.
 This was my suggestion for 15 awesome things to do in Koh Samui.
 What about you, have you been to Koh Samui?
 What were your favourite places or activities on the island?
+Or alternatively, if you want to visit some other places, there are plenty of other islands to visit in Thailand.

 Until next time!